Hiflylabs/hiflylabs-analytics-engineering-handbook/sections/cost_monitoring.md

 [dbt-snowflake-artifacts](https://github.com/Hiflylabs/dbt-snowflake-artifacts)

 ## 📊 How to set up Snowflake resource monitoring:

+Read more about what is resource monitoring [here](https://docs.snowflake.com/en/user-guide/resource-monitoring.html)

 1. First, accountadmins should enable notifications
 1. Use the ACCOUNTADMIN system role.
 If you aren’t, in the drop-down menu next to your name in the upper-right corner, select Switch role » ACCOUNTADMIN.